 The summer program will provide you with a head start on the challenges of college by offering you a chance to earn college credits while enhancing your basic skills.
 You will have the opportunity to meet and work with fellow EOF students, along with University faculty and staff.

-- All incoming first-year students are strongly encouraged to attend and successfully complete the EOF Pre-freshman Summer experience.
+- Incoming first-year students attend the EOF Pre-freshman Summer experience.
 This residential program consists of a rigorous, four-week schedule of courses and workshops designed to assist students with the academic and developmental transition to college at Fairleigh Dickinson University.
 Students also participate in field trips including Broadway plays.

 - All costs for attending the EOF residential summer program including tuition, fees, room, board, books, and field trips are covered by State and University funds.